intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_nano.md

             print(f'avg_loss: {total_loss / num}')
 ```

-### Step 5: **Run with Nano TorchNano**
+### **Step 4: Run with Nano TorchNano**

 ```python
 MyNano().train()
 ```

 At this stage, you may already experience some speedup due to the optimized environment variables set by source bigdl-nano-init.
-Besides, you can also enable optimizations delivered by BigDL-Nano by setting a paramter or calling a method to accelerate PyTorch or PyTorch Lightning application on training workloads.
+Besides, you can also enable optimizations delivered by BigDL-Nano by setting a paramter or calling a method to accelerate PyTorch application on training workloads.

 #### Increase the number of processes in distributed training to accelerate training.